xbread/swb-fas1.0/README.md

 ### How to install
   - Download the files
-  - Make a folder in your garrysmod addons folder
+  - Locate your garrysmod addons folder
-  - Place evertyhing inside there *make sure you un-zip the file*
+  - Place evertyhing inside there *make sure you un-zip the file* should be: swb_base and swb_fas10

 ### Information
   These weapons were made for EDEN Solutions santosrp these were released on github for testing purposes.
 You may use these weapons for your own server.